Hit and Run (DUI and non-DUI)

 - Where any minor present?

 Each of these circumstances carries severe penalties in and of itself.
 Some cases can be a simple DUI while others can be considered a misdemeanor DUI, felony DUI, or even vehicular manslaughter.
-But if you hit and run, the prosecutor can ask for greater penalties.
+But if you are alleged to have “hit and run,” the prosecutor can ask for greater penalties.

-If no one was hurt during your hit and run accident and it was not your fourth offense in the past 10 years, then it will generally be charged as a misdemeanor.
+If no one was hurt during your hit and run accident and it was not your fourth offense in the past 10 years, then it will generally be charged as a misdemeanor and there are good defenses.
 If, however, your situation involves injury, death, or severe material damages, you will face a felony.
-The fact that you hit and run can add up four years in state prison and a fine of $10,000 (maximum fine).
-If you have any additional questions, please contact our San Diego Criminal Lawyer for a free consultation 619-258-8888.
+The fact that you hit, and run can add up four years in state prison and a fine of $10,000 (maximum fine).
+If you have any additional questions, please contact our San Diego Criminal Lawyer for a free telephone consultation 619-258-8888.